-(4) Represents maximum achievement of the performance-based restricted stock awards.
-The amount of restricted stock to actually vest at the end of the performance period can range from zero to the maximum as described in the long-term performance-based equity awards section on page 19 of the "Compensation Discussion and Analysis" of this Proxy Statement.
-The forfeiture provisions on the performance-based restricted stock awards granted April 25, 2014 and January 2, 2015, lapse at the end of the measurement period, December 31, 2016 and 2017, respectively.
-In the event of a change in control, awards vest immediately at target level or, if greater, the actual level of achievement as of the date of the Change of Control, annualized for the entire performance period.
+(4) maximum level.
+The amount of restricted stock to actually vest at the end of the performance period can range from zero to the maximum as described in the long-term performance-based equity awards section of the Overview of 2017 Compensation section of the Compensation Discussion and Analysis included in this Proxy Statement.
+The forfeiture provisions on the performance-based restricted stock awards granted lapse at the end of their three-year measurement period.
+In the event of a change in control, awards vest immediately at target level or, if greater, the actual level of achievement as of the date of the change of control, annualized for the entire performance period.